ruby-racer/url-shortener/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+To install all dependencies and run app you can use RVM and skip first paragraph

-* Ruby version
+1. Install Ruby version ruby-2.4.1, all required gems

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+2. System dependencies: Postgresql as database server, configure connection in config/database.yml

+3. Database creation: rake db:create

+4. Database initialization: rake db:migrate

-* How to run the test suite
+5. How to run the test suite: rake spec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+6. Run web server: rails s